andrehacker/minimalnote/README.md

 Ultra-simple tag-based keyboard-optimized note application.

-MinimalNote was developed for the purpose of learning (C++11, MVC/MVP, Qt, cross platform dev).
+MinimalNote was developed for the purpose of learning (C++11, MVC/MVP, Qt, cross platform dev, sqlite).
 The plan is to extend it from time to time and to replace my heavily used Evernote at any time (getting slower and slower).

 You can **download** a portable version in the [release folder](https://github.com/andrehacker/minimalnote/tree/master/releases)